 Raoul Moati received his PHD from the University of Paris I Panthéon-Sorbonne, where he taught for several years.
 He is an Assistant Professor in the Department of Philosophy of the University of Chicago.
-He is also a Member of the Chicago Center for Jewish Studies, a Member of The Emmanuel Levinas Center (Université Paris-Sorbonne) and an Associate Member of the Husserl Archive (Ecole Normale Supérieure, Paris).
+He is also a Member of the Chicago Center for Jewish Studies, a Member of The Emmanuel Levinas Center (Université Paris-Sorbonne) and an Associate Member of the Husserl Archives (Ecole Normale Supérieure, Paris).
 Raoul Moati works and teaches principally in Phenomenology, Existentialism, Continental Philosophy, Philosophy of Language and Metaphysics.
 He is a member of the Editorial Board of Les Oeuvres complètes (Complete Works) of Emmanuel Levinas published by Grasset (Paris).

 His work primarily deals with the philosophical conflict between Deconstruction and Ordinary Language Philosophy.
 His first book (Derrida/Searle, deconstruction et language ordinaire (Paris, PUF, 2009, New-York, Columbia University Press, 2014) focuses on Derrida’s and Searle’s controversy about Austin.
 A systematic work on Derrida and the Ordinary Language (Derrida et le langage ordinaire) has been published in 2014.

 In the most recent phase of his work, Raoul Moati tries to challenge the continental claim of the so-called “End of Metaphysics”.
 For Moati this deconstructive claim is based on a questionable understanding of the concept of Metaphysics.
 Moati tries to problematize this question in his latest book, which consists in a very close reading of Levinas’s masterpiece Totality and Infinity (Evénements Nocturnes, Essai sur Totalité et Infini).
 An English version of this book is currently in preparation and will be published by Fordham University Press (in Perspectives in Continental Philosophy series).